teamon/teamon.github.io/_posts/2016-12-26-measuring-visualizing-genstage-flow-with-gnuplot.md

 ## White lies

-Before we start, I need to admin to one thing.
-In the last post I've written that I've used `Repo.stream` from Ecto.
+Before we start, I need to admit to one thing.
+In the last post, I've written that I've used `Repo.stream` from Ecto.
-The truth is I've used [my own version](https://gist.github.com/teamon/c5dc163ce7243cb5088ec72b0e132623/8ec1b76d2b37acee788d7446062b195e1df4ed21) of `Repo.stream` that has been in Recruitee codebase long before Ecto got one.
+The truth is, I've used [my own version](https://gist.github.com/teamon/c5dc163ce7243cb5088ec72b0e132623/8ec1b76d2b37acee788d7446062b195e1df4ed21) of `Repo.stream` that has been in Recruitee codebase long before Ecto got one.
 This difference will be very important when we will talk about measuring progress.